 The figures closed to the arrows represented the value of the desirability function for the associated transition.
+As an illustration of desirability filtering, the "suppress question" transition would be suppressed by desirability filtering for the value of the desirability threshold 0.6.
 Transitions are summarized in Table 1.